 The sharing of personal data means that confidentiality and privacy concerns will often be more acute than simply using data within a single organisation.
-For example, in England and Wales, even greater attention needs to be paid to the existence of consent, statutory permission and/or a public interest justification for the proposed data sharing.
+For example, in England and Wales, even greater attention needs to be paid to the existence of a care need, consent, statutory permission and/or a public interest justification for the proposed data sharing if it involves patient data processed for the purposes of providing care.
 To complicate matters, that legal basis might be different for the different parties, and thus subject to differing restrictions and conditions.